tensorforce/tensorforce/README.rst

 28th May 2017

-BREAKING CHANGES: We completely restructured the project to reduce redundant code, improve execution time, allow for multiple states and actions per step (by wrapping them in dicts), and much more.
+BREAKING CHANGES: We completely restructured the project to reduce redundant code, significantly improve execution time, allow for multiple states and actions per step (by wrapping them in dicts), and much more.
  Following this rewrite, the  high level API should be stable going forward.
 Major changes are listed below:

 - RlAgent (now Agent) API change: add_observation() to observe(), get_action to act()
+- Code reorganised to contain a folder "core" which contains common RL abstractions.
 - States and actions are now wrapped in dicts to support multiple state inputs and multiple actions per time step In particular, this allows to have a generic interface between gym, universe, lab and other potential environments
 - External environments (tensorforce/external) have to implement the 'states' and 'actions' properties to define